josokw/ExamGenerator/README.md

     ../bin/ExamGenerator -e ../examGenScripts/testDummyExam.exm

-A pdf will be generated if no syntax errors has ocuured.
+A pdf will be generated if no syntax errors has occurred.